 - Formal interview: to assess the subject knowledge, intellectual ability, ability to communicate effectively and understanding of the role of a teacher

-This is a part time course which is delivered in classes on one evening per week over two years.
-First Year teaching will take place from 5-8pm on Tuesday, and second years 5-8pm on Thursday.
+This is a part time course which is delivered in classes on one evening per week, over two years.
+First Year teaching will take place from 5-7pm on Monday, and second years 5-7pm on Tuesday.
+On a rotating basis, trainees may need to stay from 7-8pm for a tutorial.

 - Just Great Teaching: How To Tackle The Top Ten Issues in UK Classrooms